-For the degree of Bachelor of Science in Business Administration with Business Intelligence and Analytics as the field of concentration, this program is designed to combine the study of fundamental technical concepts of computer-based business information processing systems with a broad consideration of the organizational and behavioral issues associated with the design and management of such systems.
+For the degree of Bachelor of Science in Business Administration (BSBA) with Business Intelligence and Analytics (BIA) as the field of concentration, this program is designed to combine the study of fundamental technical concepts of computer-based business information processing systems with a broad consideration of the organizational and behavioral issues associated with the design and management of such systems.
 It is designed to prepare students for careers in all areas of information management.
 Substitution for BIA courses may be made only with the approval from the major advisor and department chair.

 BIA 253.
 Management Information Systems.
 3 credits.
 FA, SP